emmajsadams/personal-website/README.md

 - Figure out some way to list email?
 Or recommend contact on LinkedIn instead to avoid spam?
 - Setup Google Analytics using https://nextjs.org/docs/advanced-features/measuring-performance instead of react-ga
 - Review all gitlab projects and link them with nice descriptions
-- Link pgp key for latest email and maybe setup keybasE?
+- Link pgp key for latest email and maybe setup keybase?
 - revisit style (check todos in css, think about more spacing in blog posts, code formatting not working for some reason)
 - audit package.json (figure out what should be dev vs prod, remove unused packages)
 - Expand on overview for clear documentation